hanifkumara/portfolio-reactjs/README.md

 * [Contact](#contact)

 ## About the Project
-Web App to display all Outlets and Products that have been created in Inventory Management.
-Can add products to cart and make transactions
+A Web App to manage incoming or outgoing goods.
+Can add expiration date for each item so that it can be easy to manage stock out or in

 ### Built With
 This is an example of how to list things you need to use the software and how to install them.